-Natural, Potential/Susceptible (Existing) Hazard Locations PROBABILITY S EVERITY of Im pact OVERALL Technological, 0, 11 of Occurrence RISK Human See also Appendix A. Critical Community and in 10 Years , , Services or Damage (1-16) Hazard Facility Vulnerability Assessment (CCFVA) Impact Infrastructure Categories Economic TROPICAL → Entire Town.
-Most Tropical Events would 3 1 1 Impact 1 3.0 AND POST- impact vulnerable areas including populated 3 LOW TROPICAL buildings, high-density locations, and utilities LOVV CYCLONES serving residents and businesses, antennas, and Hurricanes, telecommunications towers (See listed under Tropical Earthquake & High Wind).
-Storms or → Much of the Town is wooded and forested and Tree Debris sections would be difficult to access with trees NO Event(s) and power lines down on the residential roads.
+Natural, Potential/Susceptible (Existing) Hazard Locations PROBABILITY S EVERITY of Im pact OVERALL Technological, of Occurrence RISK Human See also Appendix A. Critical Community and (1-16) Hazard Facility Vulnerability Assessment (CCFVA) Impact Infrastructure Categories , Economic TROPICAL → Entire Town.
+Most Tropical Events would 3 1 1 Impact 1 3.0 AND POST- impact vulnerable areas including populated 3 1 1 LOW TROPICAL buildings, high-density locations, and utilities LOW CYCLONES serving residents and businesses, antennas, and Hurricanes, telecommunications towers (See listed under Tropical Earthquake & High Wind).
+Storms or ♦ Much of the Town is wooded and forested and Tree Debris sections would be difficult to access with trees NO Event(s) and power lines down on the residential roads.
 Within Last 5 They could be difficult to access with treefall and Years power lines down from Tropical events.
 Deerfield Road and its population could be difficult to access.
-(See developments and remote areas listed under High Wind). → Agricultural areas are vulnerable to damage from Tropical Events: (See listed under Drought). ◆ Older, or historical buildings are vulnerable to Tropical wind damage.
-WILDFIRE ♦ Entire Town.
-Locations most susceptible to 4 1 1 1 4.0 Brushfire, Wildfire include vulnerable populations and LOW buildings as identified in Lightning.
-Backyard burning without a permit is often the cause of Event(s) brushfires throughout Town.
-Within Last 5 Years Remote, forested areas, parks, public Town rears Forests, conservation areas, open recreation fields, points of higher elevation than surrounding area can be dangerous to people and property during Wildfire .
+(See developments and remote areas listed under High Wind).
+Agricultural areas are vulnerable to damage from Tropical Events: (See listed under Drought). ♦ Older, or historical buildings are vulnerable to WILDFIRE Tropical wind damage.
+1 4 4 4.0 Brushfire, ♦ Entire Town.
+Locations most susceptible to Wildfire include vulnerable populations and 4 1 1 1 4.0 buildings as identified in Lightning .
+Backyard LOW burning without a permit is often the cause of Event(s) brushfires throughout Town.
+Within Last 5 → Remote, forested areas, parks, public Town Years Forests, conservation areas, open recreation fields, points of higher elevation than surrounding area can be dangerous to people and property during Wildfire.
 Bear Brook State Park, its roads (Bear Hill Pond Road, Podunk Road, Blackhall Road, Spruce Pond Road) and its trail systems could experience difficult to access wildfires while people are recreating on these lands.
-There are very few conservation lands in town other than the Park. → Much of the Town is wooded and forested and sections would be difficult to access in case of wildfire.
+There are very few conservation lands in town other than the Park.
+Much of the Town is wooded and forested and sections would be difficult to access in case of wildfire.
 There about dozens of backwood or undeveloped parcels in Town which are 25 acres or greater, indicating potentially difficult access by fire apparatus,(Dodge Road, Wing Road, Pauper Road, Philbrick Road, New Rye Road, Dowst Road) many of which are located off of Deerfield Road.
-Many of the high elevation roads could be difficult to evacuate should wildfire encroach. to evacuate should wildfire encroach. wildfire impacts because fire crews and emergency personnel have greater difficulty responding quickly to fires in these locations.
-Several extremely large, undeveloped parcels are located around town; some of those over 60 acres include: Sawyer House Lot - Wing Road (60 acres), mana sarry criticase Lot wing hour (ob deres), 1 1 l
+Many of the high elevation roads could be difficult to evacuate should wildfire encroach. → Inaccessible locations are more vulnerable to wildfire impacts because fire crews and emergency personnel have greater difficulty responding quickly to fires in these locations.
+Several extremely large, undeveloped parcels are located around town; some of those over 60 acres include: Sawyer House Lot - Wing Road (60 acres),